noahehall/multicloud/patternsSystem.md

 - mechanism for provider services to be found by consuming services in a dynamic runtime where service identifiers/locations/etc can and do change in response to system activity
 - a central location should should exist that can be queried to find what services exist to acocmplish each task in the system,
   - as services boot, they should advertise themselves to this datastore, describing their location and what services they offer

+## monolith

+- all services in a system are within a single compile, yield and runtime environment

+## N-tier

+- substacks services based on the flow of data, each stack/tier/layer exists at a different level of abstraction and is responsibile for a specific
+  - tier: abstracts services by what they are, instead of what they do, so still some duplication exists over service-oriented architectures
+    - the bottom tier(s) generally closer to the data and provides services to the tier above it
+    - increase the number of tiers depending on the complexity of the model & types of requests & optmizations required
+  - data flows down from the requester until it reaches a lower tier that can respond to the request
+  - a common theme being the hierarchical and layered flow of data, generally unidirectional but in some patterns biderirectional (e.g. server sent events)
+  - each tier can have its own HECCYA description
+- common to think of N-Tier architectures through
+  - presentation: UI and pure UI logic; usually the presentation of the business logic solution to external users
+  - business: the logic of the problem domain, what does the application do?
+  - data: database related stuff

+### layered

+- type of n-tier in which communication between tiers are forced to flow in a single direction, from top to bottom
+  - presentation: UI
+  - application: abstracts away implemnetation details to interact wiht the business layer
+  - business: business logic
+  - persistence: abstracts away the implementation details to interact with the database
+  - data: database

+### microkernel / plugin

+- core logic that can be extended via plugins (sidecars), and defines the interface of each plugin
+- each plugin/sidecar then implements the contract

+### MVC

+- extends the multi-tier pattern: divides an application into 3 tiers
+  - model: manages application data and data related functionality
+    - the central component of the pattern
+    - the dynamic data structure of the software application
+    - controls the data and logic of the applications
+  - view: displays application data and interacts with the user
+    - accesses the data in the model and presents it to the user
+  - controller: manages the interaction between the model & view layers
+    - handles input from the use rand mediates between the model and view
+    - listens to external inputs from the view/user and creates appropriate outputs
+    - interacts with the model by calling methods to generate appropriate responses
+  - communication: the messaging channel connecting the model, view and controller
+    - e.g. an event/callback notification system
+    - contain state information that is passed between the 3 tiers
+      - e.g. an external event from the user may be transmitted to the controller to update the view
+- key concepts:
+- advantages:
+- disadvantages:
+- examples:

+#### MVP model view presenter

+- evolution of MVC
+- model: see MVC
+- view: see MVC
+- presenter: 2 types
+  - passive view: all UI logic is in the presenter layer
+    - presenter responsible for dynamically creating a static view of the current state of the model
+    - and the view is responsible for rendering the static content given to it by the presenter
+  - supervising controller: rendering logic is in within the UI, but data transformation logic is within the presenter

+#### MVVM: model view view model

+- model: business logic & data
+- view model: interacts with the model
+- view: interacts with the view model
+  - two-way databinding between the view data, and the model data

+### client-server

+- extends the multi-tier pattern: two main components taking roles of service requester (client) and service provider (server)
+  - client: initiates & sends service requests to the server
+    - the client provides ports for each services it needs
+  - server: responds to request from the client potentially fulfilling the request/reasons why it cant
+    - the server provides ports for each service it provides
+  - communication: generally linked request/reply connectors from client/server M:1
+- key concepts
+- advantages:
+  - central computing of data: generally all files are stored in the central location for the network
+- disadvantages:
+  - generally need a lot of compute power for the server to handle many requests
+- examples:
+  - the internet operates on a client-server pattern

+### Controller-Responder (master-slave|primary-replica)

+- extends the multi-tier pattern consisting of two components the controller and responser(s)
+  - controller: distributes work and copies of work-data among identical responders for processing
+    - aggregates the responses into a single composite value
+    - responsible for writing/storage of data & results from work
+    - manages how work is distirbuted among responders
+  - responders: processes & returns a slice of work given to it by the controller
+    - responsible for processing work and reading data
+  - communication:
+- key concepts:
+- advantages:
+  - analytic applications can be read from the responder component without changing the data content of the controller component
+  - responders can be taken offline and synced back without data loss
+- disadvantages:
+  - single point of failure if the controller fails
+    - responders can be promoted to controller, but technical deficits exist in the time it takes to transition
+- examples:

+## service oriented

+- beyond tiers, which group by fn (what it is), this groups services by activity (what it does)
+- heavily dependent on interface design & contracts and communication architecture patterns
+- enterprise service bus: the controller responsible for orchestrating communication between services

+### Gateway

+- e.g. an API gateway

+### microservices

+- the extreme in service oriented architectures, with the removal of the enterprise service bus
+- each service should be single purpose, stateless, independenty scalable and composable
+- involves creating multiple applications (i.e. micro services) that work interdependently
+  - although each service can be developed and deployed independently, its functionality is interwove with other microservices
+  - each application is free to take on another architecture pattern if complex enough, or use a design pattern
+  - messaging:
+  - service discovery:
+- key concepts
+  - separate CI/CD of each service: creates a streamlined delivery pipeline that increases scalability
+  - callable via APIs/Events
+    - apis: asyncrhonous/synchronous and typically over HTTP
+    - events: always asynchronous: useful to think of events as messages
+- advantages:
+- disadvantages:
+- examples

+### serverless

+- not as extreme (implementation wise) as microservices
+- currently restricted by the available cloud technology for advanced use-cases
+- backend as a service: abstracts security (e.g. authnz), operational (e.g. logging), and database (e.g. RDS) implementation details away for the core application
+- function as a service: simple utilities callable over a network

+## decentralized

+### Peer-to-Peer

+- extends the the client-server architecture, utilizing a decenralized system in which peers communicate with each other directly
+  - abstraction X...
+  - communication:
+    - clients can connect to each other for services and connect to the server generally to retrieve the list of available clients
+- key concepts:
+  - clients are `peers` and share work + responsibilities
+- advantages:
+- disadvantages:
+- examples: